|PP||10 (max. 16)|

 Learnt by level up

 These Pokémon learn Bonemerang at the level specified.
-The level numbers given are for Pokémon X & Y and may vary in other games; check the Pokémon's dex page for details.
+The numbers given are for Pokémon X & Y and may vary in other games; check the respective Pokédex pages for details.